tyc/successfulunittest/manuscript/Let_Get_Testing.md

 So pattern for writing a unit test is pretty straight forward.
 The concept is to iterate a set of inputs and check that the response from it is the same as the expected.
 The test code above has this pattern.

-So breaking the test script to its parts, at the start of the test script, a struct is created to contain the inputs and the expected output.
+So breaking the test script to its parts, at the start of the test script, a struct is created to contain the inputs and the expected outputs.
 Give the members meaningful names rather than `input1`, `input2` and `input3`.
 The meaningful names will allow the test code to be read easily.
 In this example, there are three inputs and one output.
-Ensure that the member the same type of the tested parameters.
+Ensure that the member is the same type of the tested parameters.
 The struct is local to this particular test case.
 For each test case, create a struct suitable for your test.

 	typedef struct
 	{